Budgeting for university

 Mobile phone, internet, and TV costs

 Mobile phone bills can also make a sizable dent in your budget.
 Make sure to find the best package available as a student.
 If you're replacing a phone, consider buying a refurbished model from a reputable company.
-Buying a phone outright allows you to shop around for a sim-only contract.
+Buying a phone outright lets you shop around for a SIM-only contract.

-If you are renting and have a TV in the house, it's usually cheaper to get a package for both TV and broadband.
+If you're renting and have a TV in the house, it's usually cheaper to get a package for both TV and broadband.
 You need a TV licence if you watch TV, even if you don't watch BBC TV.
-If you only watch on a laptop (unplugged!), you may be covered by your parents' TV licence.
-Check the information on TV licensing.
+If you’re in halls, you may still need to pay for a TV licence if you watch TV in your own room.

 With the following items, you have more control over what you spend.
 Before spending money on something, ask yourself if there's a cheaper way to get what you need or want.

 Food and drink

 If you're staying in university-catered accommodation, ensure you'll make full use of the meal plan you sign up to.
-If you are catering for yourself, you can make savings on food in lots of ways.
+If you're catering for yourself, you can make savings on food in lots of ways.

-Cooking can save you a lot of money if you know how to rustle up a meal from store cupboard ingredients.
-You can cook in bulk with flatmates or friends to save costs or throw pot-luck dinner parties where everyone brings a dish.
-If you are a novice cook there are plenty of helpful websites and YouTube videos that can help – such as Miguel Barclay’s #onepoundmeals, or Jack Monroe’s Cooking on a Bootstrap.
+Cooking can save you money if you know how to rustle up a meal from store cupboard ingredients.
+You can cook in bulk with flatmates or friends to save costs or throw potluck dinner parties where everyone brings a dish.
+If you're a novice cook, there are plenty of helpful websites and YouTube videos, such as Miguel Barclay’s #onepoundmeals, or Jack Monroe’s Cooking on a Bootstrap.

 Bulk out food cheaply with pulses.
 Buying dried can work out cheaper but tinned can be a lot easier and still far cheaper than meat.
-If you are buying meat, hit the supermarket’s reduced shelves.
+If you're buying meat, hit the supermarket’s reduced shelves.
 Check if you can freeze it first if you aren't cooking it straight away.